 Which one will it be?
 The current state of health is the answer to this question to every Christian individual.
 Many of them are trying hard to convince themselves it's love by preaching a lot about love, while hoping that the repeated theme of it will somehow sink into their nature as their intimate reality.
 Many of them are not even trying, attributing their poor health to god's will.

 There is no doubt in my mind that many Christian folks benefit by praying for a better health.
-However, there is a lot of doubt in my mind that it gets any further than producing a placebo effect, which then, through the well identified channels of self-suggestion positively affects their health.
+However, it's also my conviction that it doesn't get any further than producing a placebo effect, which then, through the well identified channels of self-suggestion positively affects their health.

 But on the other hand it may make some others neglectful about their health, "counting on" much better times on that other world, and almost harboring a death wish, especially at times when too much is on their plate to deal with in their lives.

-Remember what I said - your body cells are always spying on your thoughts, emotions, and attitudes.
+Remember what I said---your body cells are always spying on your thoughts, emotions, and attitudes.
 Many folks take for granted that they will just "fall asleep and get there to the other side".
-Don't count on that too much.
-Many years of suffering may precede, so your best bet is to keep yourself healthy, and then one day - die healthy.
+Don't count on that too much though.
+Many years of suffering may precede, so your best bet is to keep yourself healthy, and then one day---die healthy.